Mailbox moves in Exchange Server

 Migration endpoints specify the remote server information, source throttling settings, and the required credentials for migrating the mailboxes.

 Cross-forest mailbox moves require an ExchangeRemoteMove migration endpoint.

-Onboarding mailbox move migrations in hybrid organizations (from Exchange to Office 365) require an ExchangeRemoteMove migration endpoint as the source of the migration batch.
+Onboarding mailbox move migrations in hybrid organizations (from Exchange to Microsoft 365 or Office 365) require an ExchangeRemoteMove migration endpoint as the source of the migration batch.

-Offboarding mailbox move migrations in hybrid organizations (from Office 365 to Exchange) require an ExchangeRemoteMove migration endpoint as the target of the migration batch.
+Offboarding mailbox move migrations in hybrid organizations (from Microsoft 365 or Office 365 to Exchange) require an ExchangeRemoteMove migration endpoint as the target of the migration batch.

 You can create migration endpoints in the EAC or by using the New-MigrationEndpoint cmdlet in the Exchange Management Shell.

 MRS Proxy endpoints for cross-forest and remote mailbox moves

 The Mailbox Replication Service Proxy (MRS Proxy) facilitates cross-forest mailbox moves and remote move migrations.
 By default, the Client Access services on Mailbox servers aren't configured to accept incoming move requests, so you'll need to enable the MRS Proxy endpoint.